 Why a dog digs is related to breed, behavior and activity level.
 Some breeds may have higher prey drives and dig in search of burrowing animals or insects.
 Most dogs may dig because they are bored and need exercise, while other dogs dig cooling pits to beat the heat.

-11 Tips to put a stop to your dog digging
+11 Tips for how to stop a dog from digging

 - If your dog is digging cooling pits, keep him inside in the air conditioning.